Primeness of alternating virtual links: Introduction

-Given a link diagram $D$ on a surface $\Sigma$, a lasso is a disk $X\subset \Sigma$ that contains all crossings of $D$.
+Given a link diagram $D$ on a closed surface $\Sigma$, a lasso is a disk $X\subset \Sigma$ that contains all crossings of $D$.
 Similarly, given a virtual link diagram $V\subset S^2$, a lasso is a disk $X\subset S^2$ that contains all classical crossings of $V$ and no virtual ones.
 In both contexts, a lasso $X$ is {\it acceptable} if the part of the diagram in $X$ is connected and the part of the diagram outside $X$ does not admit an ``obvious" simplification.
-(See \textsection\textsection\ref{S:lassoSigma}-\ref{S:lassoV} for the precise definitions.)
-We show that:

-\begin{P:VSplit} An alternating virtual link diagram $V$ represents a nonsplit virtual link if and only if there is a diagram $V'$ related to $V$ by virtual (non-classical) Reidemeister moves which admits an {\it acceptable} lasso. \end{P:VSplit}
+In \textsection\textsection\ref{S:lassoSigma}-\ref{S:lassoV}, we define these terms carefully and establish basic properties, like the fact that $D\subset\Sigma$ admits has an acceptable lasso if and only if $D$ is connected.
+In \textsection\ref{S:LD}, we introduce {\it lasso diagrams} and {\it lasso numbers}.
+A lasso diagram is essentially a virtual link diagram in which the virtual crossings are captured combinatorially rather than shown (see Figure \ref{Fi:Table}).
+The lasso number is an invariant of virtual links.
+We establish some basic properties.
+Computing this invariant seems like a challenging, but approachable, problem.